dracula/openbox/README.md

 # Dracula for [Openbox](http://openbox.org/wiki/Main_Page)

 > A dark theme for Openbox WM based on the [Dracula color scheme](https://draculatheme.com).
 It is compatible with the Ant-Dracula GTK and KDE themes.
+It's also available on [Gitlab](https://gitlab.com/the-zero885/dracula-for-openbox).

 **Theme with border**
 ![Theme with border](dracula_withoutborder.png)